venturadan/startup/notes.md

 		- a little bit of inspiring rah rah (TBL is just one regular dude), some useful info (leave rest to be read), demo???
 6. How to balance answering questions with moving along (especially when they are remedial, and we've already talke about it)?
 7. Watch out for pacing (duh)
+8. HTML isn't about structure; it's about content?

 ## Assignment stuff
 1. CONSOLE: xxyy